The miniature Golden Retriever aims to put the classic Goldie personality into a smaller package.

 How to Pick a Miniature Golden Retriever

-Due to the unknown nature of designer dog breeds, it is important to be cautious when searching for a mini golden retriever.
+Due to the unknown nature of designer dog breeds, it is important to be cautious when searching for a Mini Golden Retriever puppy.

-Health testing is the number one thing you can do to ensure your happiness with your mini golden retriever puppy.
+Health testing is the number one thing you can do to ensure your happiness with your dog.

-If you come across a breeder who does not provide a health test, it may be best to walk away.
+If you come across a breeder who does not provide a health test, it is best to walk away.

-Health tests will help you verify that a miniature golden retriever is not actually a dwarf golden retriever.
-In addition, they will help you identify whether the dog’s health problems are more severe than you can handle.
+Health tests will also help you verify that a miniature Golden Retriever is not actually a dwarf Golden Retriever.

 How to Find a Miniature Golden Retriever

-While golden retrievers are ideal family pets, the cocker or poodle influence in a mini golden may cause temperament traits less desirable in a family dog.
+The Cocker or Poodle influence in a mini Golden may cause temperament traits less desirable in a family dog.